Jais0603/E-bike_Landing_Page/README.md

 - **Call to Action**: Prominent buttons and links to encourage users to explore further or take desired actions, such as purchasing or contacting for more information.

 ## Design Components
-- **Header**: Includes navigation links, logo, and possibly a hero image/video to grab attention.
+- **Header**: Includes navigation links, logo, and possibly a hero image to grab attention.
 - **Features Section**: Highlights key features of the e-bike, such as range, speed, battery life, etc.
-- **Testimonials**: Customer reviews or testimonials to build trust and credibility.
 - **Gallery**: Displays high-quality images showcasing the e-bike in different settings or angles.
-- **Call to Action**: Encourages users to take action, whether it's to learn more, make a purchase, or contact for inquiries.
-- **Footer**: Contains additional navigation links, contact information, and social media links.

 ## Getting Started
 To view and edit the design files, follow these steps: